Amazon Store Credit Card 2023 Review

 |Minimum Interest Charge||If you are charged interest, the charge will be no less than $1.50.|

-|Late Payment||Up to $35|
+|Late Payment||Up to $38|

 Why it’s worth it to get the Amazon Prime credit card instead

 Upgrading to an Amazon Prime Store Card opens the door to more impressive benefits, including streaming TV and movies as well as free 2-day shipping on Amazon purchases.
 Not only that but you can earn rewards on what you spend.

 The rewards you’re earning are applied as a statement credit.
 Amazon doesn’t cap the amount of rewards you can earn.

 It’s the equivalent of getting $50 back for every $1,000 you spend so if you charge $10,000 a year, you’re putting $500 of that right back in your pocket.

 If you make a purchase that qualifies for 0% financing, you have to decide whether you want to avoid the interest charges or get the 5% back.
 Amazon doesn’t let you have both.

 If you’re on the fence about paying a $99 annual fee, Amazon gives you 30 days to try Prime for free.
 You can always switch back to a regular Amazon store card before the trial period expires.

 It’s always smart to compare the different Amazon credit card options to some of the most popular rewards cards on the market.

 Here’s a quick rundown of the top card alternatives for Amazon shoppers:

-Blue Cash Preferred® Card from American Express
+Blue Cash Preferred Card from American Express

 If your grocery store sells Amazon.com gift cards, you can use the Blue Cash Preferred card to save money on gift cards you buy.

-This card has a $95 annual fee but that’s still less than the $99 you’d pay each year for an Amazon Prime credit card.
+This card has a $95 annual fee (see Rates & Fees; terms apply) but that’s still less than the $99 you’d pay each year for an Amazon Prime credit card.

-U.S. Bank Cash+™ Visa Signature®
+U.S. Bank Cash+ Visa Signature

 The card offers the option to earn 5% cash back on the first $2,000 in purchases in two categories of your choice each quarter.

-The Discover it® card is another cash back card that features rotating spending categories.
+The Discover it® Cash Back card is another cash back card that features rotating spending categories.
 The cash back bonus tops out at 5% and it applies to Amazon.com purchases during certain quarters of the year.

 Applying for an Amazon store card or Prime card